-Douglas College’s accredited counsellors provide free, accessible and confidential support to students with a variety of concerns that may be affecting your studies or personal well-being.
+Douglas College’s counsellors provide free, accessible and confidential support to students with a variety of concerns that may be affecting your studies or personal well-being.
 Through one-to-one or group support sessions and workshops, we’ll work with you to explore what’s happening in your life and help you identify strategies to manage or resolve the challenges you’re facing.
 Our counsellors will teach you skills to better handle stress and increase resilience, how to cope with sudden personal challenges or just help you feel better.

 When to seek counselling

+Douglas counsellors can help you with a variety of personal, career and academic topics.
 If any of these statements apply to you, or something is weighing on you and you just need to talk, book an appointment today:

 - I feel overwhelmed, stressed, anxious or depressed about school/my personal life.